-The agency is mandated to identify, acquire, hold, develop and release state-owned and privately-owned land for residential and community purposes; and manage housing development projects for the creation of sustainable human settlements.
-The agency also provides provinces and municipalities with project, technical and land geospatial services related to housing developments.
+The agency identifies, acquires, holds, develops and releases state-owned and privately-owned land for residential and community purposes.
+The HDA is also responsible for managing housing development projects for the creation of sustainable human settlements.
+The agency's total budget for 2019/20 was R443.3 million.